armadaproject/armada/docs/python_armada_client.md

 #### update_queues(queues)
-Uses the UpdateQueue RPC to update a list of queues.
+Uses the UpdateQueues RPC to update a list of queues.

 * **Parameters**